timwhat/Quartz58/JOURNAL.md

 - Readjusted my thumb key again to make it perfect with the references of onshape
 - I decided I liked the look of a smaller pcb that minimizes the area instead of the normal lily58 so I changed that in ergogen (taking wayy longer than I thought bc ergogen isn't as easy to use as onshape)
 - Also I put in the leds in ergogen so I can remove me manually placing it which could lead to mistakes, I didn't do this with the diodes like I planned but I want to place them fancy later to efficiently use up the space
-- this lead me to basically restarting the pcb, and I'ma
+- This lead me to basically restarting the pcb

 | ![redoing the thumb key again](IMGS/redoingThumbKey.png) | ![pcb update](IMGS/schematic20250725.png) |
 | :------------------------------------------------------: | :---------------------------------------: |